danguilherme/spotivy/CONTRIBUTING.md

 ### All conversations and interactions should be respectful and harassment free

 ## Issues
-If something doesn't work or you cannot figure out how to make it work, open an ``Issue``.
+If something doesn't work or you cannot figure out how to make it work, [open an issue](https://github.com/danguilherme/spotivy/issues/new).

  See if the issue already exists, if it does either try to get help from the comments in its discussions or comment your specific needs.
 If it doesn't exist then open a new issue.